MarkMuranov/ECE-141A-Assignment-3/README.md

 ```

 Now that we have gotten to the `"objectNode"`, how should we update our graph?
-Well, since our node can represent object types, we can just have this value store
-a node of type `object`:
+Well, the value is a node like the other key-value pairs, just this time the node is of type `object`:

 ```
 node(object) -> {